Stebinraj/Hospital-App-Server/README.md

-Hospital Data in JSON file with following information: Name of the hospital, Patient Count and Hospital location.
+Hospital Data in JSON file with following information: Hospital ID, Name of the hospital, Patient Count and Hospital location.

 Performed CRUD(GET,POST,PUT,DELETE) operations on the dataset